Symbols like © ® ™ and special characters often need to be inserted into content.

 (Convert special characters to HTML entities)

-(Convert HTML entities to special characters feature)
+(Convert HTML entities to special characters)

-Insert emoticons into your page content …
+Add emoticons to your content …

-Another thing you can use the HTML Entities Button plugin for is adding links to recent posts …
+Another thing you can use the HTML Entities Button plugin for is adding links to your recent posts …

-(Insert recent posts link)
+(Insert links to recent posts feature)

-(Keep Emoticons As Text – WordPress plugin)
+(Keep Emoticons As Text)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

-Special Characters – Useful Information:
+Special Characters – Useful Resources: